 Classes vary in speed and focus, depending on the teacher or level.
 Often the class will focus on a different intention, areas of the body or ‘peak posture’ to build towards, all with the intention of focussing your attention.

-Level: We have 2 All levels classes and 1 advanced class.
+Level: We have 2 All levels classes and 1 intermediate class.

 Timetable: Monday 7.30pm / Thursday 6.15/7.30pm (advanced)